noeliavt/PyBer_Analysis/README.md

 In the Suburban city type it is observed that the number of rides: 625 was greater than the number of drivers: 490 and fare per ride: $30.97, is greater than the Urban area.

-In the same way that the Suburban area in the Rural City Type area had more rides: 125 and fewer drivers:78 , also we can see that this area is the one with the highest fare per ride: $34.62
+In the same way that the Suburban area in the Rural City Type area had more rides: 125 and fewer drivers:78 , also we can see that this area is the one with the highest fare per ride: $34.62.

-In summary, in the suburban and rural areas, there was a lack of drivers for the number of rides.
+In summary, in the Suburban and Rural areas, there was a lack of drivers comparing with the number of rides.

 <p align="center">
   <img  src="Analysis/PyberResults_Table.png">
 </p>

-There is a description of the differences in ride-sharing data among the different city types.
-Ride-sharing data include the total rides, total drivers, total fares, average fare per ride and driver, and total fare by city type.
-(7 pt)

 ## 4. Summary: